 CENTRELINK CONTACT: Information about these government allowances is available from Centrelink on 132 490.

 Brisbane-based universities provide an array of scholarships and financial assistance.
 This includes support for students with financial hardship and for academic and sporting excellence.
 The following information provides a very brief summary of a small number of relevant university scholarships.
 Please be aware that each university offers many more scholarships than what is described below but we hope that these will provide an idea of the sorts of possibilities that are available.
 At the bottom of each university section there is a hyperlink to other scholarships which will enable you to see the full range of scholarships available to undergraduate students entering that particular university.

 Examples of some of the available scholarships include:

 Queensland University of Technology (QUT):

-- Tim Fairfax Regional and Remote Scholarship for students struggling financially from regional or remote areas in QLD or NT.
+- Tim Fairfax Regional and Remote Scholarship for students struggling financially from regional or remote areas in Queensland or Northern Territory.
 Worth $7,500 for up to four years.